-(a) WIS agrees that the School will at all times comply with all state and federal law applicable to the education of English language learners including, but not limited to, the Elementary and Secondary Education Act of 1965 (20 U.S.C. § 6301 et seq.) (the "ESEA"), Title VI of the Civil Rights Act of 1964, the Equal Educational Opportunities Act of 1974, and associated state laws or rules.
+- (a) The School Board agrees that the School will at all times comply with all state and federal law applicable to the education of English language learners including, but not limited to, the Elementary and Secondary Education Act of 1965 (20 U.S.C. § 6301 et seq.) (the "ESEA"), Title VI of the Civil Rights Act of 1964, the Equal Educational Opportunities Act of 1974, and associated state laws or rules.
 The School will provide resources and support to English language learners to enable them to acquire sufficient English language proficiency to participate in the mainstream English language instructional program.
 The School will employ and train teachers to provide appropriate services to English language learners.
-The School will work to assure compliance with any and all requirements of state and federal law regarding services to English language learners.

-- (b) WIS agrees that the School will provide transitional bilingual instructional in accordance with chapter 392-160 WAC (Special service program-Transitional bilingual) and as presented in its Final Approved Application. - 8.
+The School will work to assure compliance with any and all requirements of state and federal law regarding services to English language learners. - (b) The School Board agrees that the School will provide transitional bilingual instructional in accordance with chapter 392-160 WAC (Special service program-Transitional bilingual) and as presented in its Final Approved Application. - 8.
 Students with Disabilities.
-WIS agrees that the School will provide services and accommodations to students with disabilities as set forth in the Final Approved Application and in accordance with any relevant policies thereafter adopted, as well as with all applicable provisions of the Individuals with Disabilities Education Act (20 U.S.C. § 1401 et seq.), the Americans with Disabilities Act (42 U.S.C. § 12101 et seq.) (the "ADA"), section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794), and all regulations promulgated pursuant to such federal laws to the extent such laws are applicable to WIS.
+The School Board agrees that the School will provide services and accommodations to students with disabilities as set forth in the Final Approved Application and in accordance with any relevant policies thereafter adopted, as well as with all applicable provisions of the Individuals with Disabilities Education Act (20 U.S.C. § 1401 et seq.), the Americans with Disabilities Act (42 U.S.C. § 12101 et seq.) ("ADA"), section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794), and all regulations promulgated pursuant to such federal laws.
 This includes providing services to attending students with disabilities in accordance with the individualized education program ("IEP") recommended by a student's IEP team.
-The School will also comply with all tribal, federal and state laws, rules, policies, procedures and directives regarding the education of students with disabilities including 34 C.F.R.
-Part 300, and procedural safeguards set forth in federal statutes and regulations, and, to the extent state funds are provided, with chapter 28A.155 RCW. - 9.
-Supplemental Programs.
-WIS agrees that the School will provide supplemental programs to students as presented in its Final Approved Application.
-WIS agrees that it will comply with all state and federal legal requirements in providing such programs, including, but not limited to, Title I of the ESEA and chapter 392-162 WAC (Special service program-Learning assistance) and chapter 392-164 WAC (Special service program-Chapter 1 Migrant of the Education Consolidation and Improvement Act of 1981). - 10.
+The School will also comply with all tribal, federal and state laws, rules, policies, procedures and directives regarding the education of students with disabilities including, but not limited to, chapter 28A.155 RCW and chapter 392-172A WAC (Rules for the provision of special education).

+- 9. Supplemental Programs.
+The School Board agrees that the School will provide supplemental programs to students as presented in its Final Approved Application.
+The School Board agrees that the School will comply with all state and federal legal requirements in providing such programs, including, but not limited to, Title I of the ESEA and chapter 392-162 WAC (Special service program-Learning assistance) and chapter 392-164 WAC (Special service program-Chapter 1 Migrant of the Education Consolidation and Improvement Act of 1981). - 10.
 Highly Capable Students.
-WIS agrees that the school will administer programs for the education of K-8 students who are highly capable in accordance with chapter 392-170 WAC (Special service program-Highly capable students). - 11.
+The School Board agrees that the School will administer programs for the education of K-12 students who are highly capable in accordance with chapter 392-170 WAC if the School accepts Highly Capable funding from the state.
+If the School doesn't accept Highly Capable funding from the state, the School Board agrees to comply with the BIE Highly Capable Program requirements.
+(Special service program-Highly capable students). - 11.
 Student Conduct and Discipline.
-WIS agrees that the School will comply with the School's discipline policy contained in the Final Approved Application, as well with all state and federal laws relating to student discipline.
-WIS further agrees that it will notify the Superintendent of any material changes or amendments to the Final Approved Application's discipline plan.
+The School Board agrees that the School will comply with the School's discipline policy contained in the Final Approved Application, as well with all state and federal laws relating to student discipline.
+The School Board further agrees that it will notify the Superintendent of any material changes or amendments to the Final Approved Application's discipline plan.